 support for parents of children with learning or behavior challenges

-Watch the video on this page about Rethink tools and services to earn points toward the 2019 Wellness Credit.
-Next, record completion of this activity by going to the Rewards page on the WebMD Healthy Heart Program website.
-Locate the Rethink video activity on the page, click the I Did This button, and complete the required fields to receive points for this activity.
+Watch the video about Rethink tools and services to earn points toward the 2021 Wellness Credit for health rewards.
+Next, record completion of this activity by going to the Rewards page on the WebMD website.
+Locate the Rethink video activity under the Emotional Wellbeing category on the page, click the I Did This button, and complete the required fields to receive points for this activity.

 Rethink can provide support for…